irmen/prog8/docs/source/syntaxreference.rst

 You call a subroutine like this::

-        [ result = ]  subroutinename_or_address ( [argument...] )
+        [ void / result = ] subroutinename_or_address ( [argument...] )

         ; example:
         resultvariable = subroutine(arg1, arg2, arg3)
+        void noresultvaluesub(arg)

 Arguments are separated by commas.
 The argument list can also be empty if the subroutine takes no parameters.
+If the subroutine returns a value, usually you assign it to a variable.
+If you're not interested in the return value, prefix the function call with the ``void`` keyword.
-If the subroutine returns a value, you can still omit the assignment to a result variable (but the compiler will warn you about discarding the result of the call).
+Otherwise the compiler will warn you about discarding the result of the call.

 Normal subroutines can only return zero or one return values.
 However, the special ``asmsub`` routines (implemented in assembly code or referencing